 If you have not experienced the modern world of “active insulation,” it’s more than just marketing hype.
 It refers to an insulated jacket that maintains air permeability.
 In other words, it’s breathable.
 The idea behind active insulation is warmth across a wider spectrum of aerobic activity than a more traditional, less breathable jacket offers.
 The breathability comes equally from the insulation and the fabric used to make the jacket.
 The Arc’teryx Proton LT Hoody is a great example.
 It’s a light and airy insulated jacket that keeps you warm while staying breathable enough to keep you from becoming overheated and sweaty across a wide range of activity.
 Similar to the Patagonia Nano Air and the Outdoor Research Ascendant, the Arc’teryx Proton LT Hoody is a good compliment to ski touring in cold temps.

-The Arc’teryx Proton LT blends an air permeable outer shell and lining with breathable synthetic insulation.
+The Arc’teryx Proton LT (the LT stands for lightweight) blends an air permeable outer shell and lining with breathable synthetic insulation.
 The proprietary materials are light, warm and definitely breathable.
 It has a soft, light and airy feel with a great, natural range of motion.

 Adding breathability to a jacket that is inherently designed to keep you warm may sound a little contradictory.
 But for cold temps and active pursuits like ski touring, breathability actually broadens a jackets usage.
 Rather than changing layers with every uphill-downhill transition, you can actually often wear the Proton for the up, down and traversing.